Shihab2022/chat-app/front-end/README.md

 Some step

-implement message seen fetcher if the message time difference is 10 min then showing one image on the button showing those user top who send message recently showing top on the left side who is send message latest
+implement message seen fetcher add feathers for friend for this we need to implement nodemailer for send email for invite friend and get only friend for left bar if the message time difference is 10 min then showing one image on the button showing those user top who send message recently showing top on the left side who is send message latest